Let Daylight Recovery Services Help with Oxycodone Addiction

 After the completion of inpatient drug rehab, clients will begin intensive outpatient drug rehab that involves several hours of treatment per day for several days per week.
 Intensive outpatient treatment allows individuals to start transitioning back to life outside of rehab while staying on track for long-term recovery.

 If you or a loved one are addicted to oxycodone drugs, you can find your first step toward sobriety with us.
-Our oxycodone treatment center admission staff are available 24/7 to take your call.
+Our oxycodone treatment center in Corona, CA admission staff are available 24/7 to take your call.
 Reach out today to start the path toward full recovery.

 REQUEST A CALL FROM AN OXYCODONE ADDICTION EXPERT OR CALL(1-833-2 DAYLIGHT / 1-833-232-9544)